Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Limitations

 \section{Limitations}

 \textbf{Conceptual Limitations.}\quad While this study conceptually distinguishes relational dissonance from related constructs such as \emph{cognitive dissonance} and the \emph{intention-behavior gap,} our empirical evidence is mostly qualitative, based on discrepancies between explicit accounts and implicit dynamics identified across our multiple data sources.
 Future research could focus on developing more direct measures to quantitatively substantiate relational dissonance.
-We~acknowledge that, as researchers already invested in a relational perspective, our analytical lens inevitably shaped our interpretation.
+For example, specific conversational moves--- such as praise, greetings, evaluative feedback, or pushback--- could form the basis of a coding scheme for creating observable markers of shifts in relational stance, and divergences between people's explicit articulations or initial exchanges with an AI system and what their interaction traces subsequently reveal could be operationalized as indicators of the resulting structural tension.
+We~further acknowledge that, as researchers already invested in a relational perspective, our analytical lens inevitably shaped our interpretation.
 Although our findings are based on specific participant accounts and chatlogs, it is important to view our framework as just one interpretive lens among many.
 Moreover, as relational dissonance partially operates outside conscious awareness, our methodology captures its observable manifestations, rather than the complete psychological process of relational dissonance.
 The value of this construct lies in illuminating the continuous micro-negotiations between explicit framings and implicit dynamics, which cannot be fully captured by HCI taxonomies that assume stable~roles.

 \textbf{Methodological Limitations.}\quad Our workshop methodology introduced constraints that may have shaped the phenomenon itself.
 The artificial setting, prescribed research task, and peer observation might have actively generated the tensions we documented, rather than simply revealing preexisting dynamics.
 Moreover, the 45-minute interaction period might have been insufficient to distinguish between the initial friction of learning a new interface and the emergence of persistent relational dissonance, especially for participants bringing little or no experience with a particular system.
 Additionally, the workshop's explicit focus on \emph{Human–AI Relational Dynamics} and our task instruction to work ``in partnership with your AI'' may have primed participants to attend to relational aspects they might have otherwise navigated unconsciously.
 This raises a critical question for future research: Does relational dissonance emerge primarily under conditions of scrutiny, or does it operate continuously in everyday use?
 The ontological and relational ambiguity of anthropomorphic conversational agents \emph{theoretically} suggests that relational dissonance should be a ubiquitous phenomenon, but our approach cannot exclude that it \emph{practically} arises only under specific conditions of scrutiny.
 Furthermore, our study only documents the emergence of relational dynamics but not their long-term development--- and it is likely that more complex forms of relational dissonance emerge through sustained natural use with real stakes and self-directed objectives.
 As our methodology captures only brief interactions during a specific period, elucidating the temporal dimensions of relational dissonance will require additional longitudinal and ethnographic research.